Chtun/audio_semantic_processing/EquiAV/README.md

 |   ├── mae_pretrain_vit_base.pth
 ...
 ```
 Since the amount of data may vary depending on when it is downloaded, we recommend configuring a JSON file that suits your environment.
-We release the data list we used as follows.
 The weight files, label CSV files, and the set used for retrieval follow the excellent previous work by [CAV-MAE](https://github.com/YuanGongND/cav-mae).

-You can also find the detail for preprocessing in this repository, and special thanks to the authors of CAV-MAE.
+The pre-trained model from the original EquiAV paper can be downloaded from [here](https://docs.google.com/uc?export=download&id=1QCvBcu-CAXFLKqfk0G7niO2JO5kf74K6).

 **JSON File link**